What it costs to hire an outsource RFP writer is approximately $100/page of RFP response.

-Anyone with a mature business development strategy has expertise responding to and winning RFP’s.
+Organizations with a mature business development strategy must have expertise responding to and winning RFP’s.
 In some industries it’s practically the only way to win new business.
-In others over time, more and more contracts are being awarded via successful RFP.
+In others, more and more contracts are being awarded via successful RFP.
 Here’s how organizations are dealing with writing RFPs:

-Whether it’s to offset peaks and valleys or as a first step at developing RFP response expertise, it’s worth understanding some simple numbers around outsource RFP writing resources and process.
+Whether it’s to offset peaks and valleys or as a first step at developing RFP response expertise, it’s worth understanding some simple numbers around outsource RFP writing costs and process.

 An easy rule of thumb for the cost of an outsource RFP writer is around $100/page of response.
 So a relatively straight-forward, 20 page response should cost around $2,000.
 More complex responses typically average between $3,000 and $5,000.
 The average length of time for a good outsource writer to complete a relatively complex, professional RFP response is around 20 – 30 hours.